 Item Description Allow Save Data Select this check box if you want the user or role to be able to save data to the database from the plan files covered by this permission set.
-NOTES: If you are using process management to manage access to plan files, you do NOT need to select this option.
-As long as Interacts with Process Management is enabled, the plan file process will "elevate" the user's permissions as needed, including the ability to save data to the database.
+NOTES: If you are using a plan file process to manage access to plan files, you do not need to select this option.
+When the user is a step owner of a plan file, the user's permissions will be "elevated" as needed, including the ability to save data to the database.
 Generally you would only enable Allow Save Data for a user if you want the user to be able to save the data at all times, regardless of process step ownership.
 If a user has Read Only access and Allow Save Data, then the user will be able to save data to the database but not save changes to the file.
 Generally this configuration would only be used with form-enabled plan files.
 Users with this combination of rights can save data from the file at any time, regardless of whether the file is locked to another user.
 In most cases, this option is only selected if the user also has Read/Write access to the file group, so that file changes and data changes can be saved in sync.
 Allow Calc Method Insert Select this check box if you want the user or role to be able to insert calc methods into plan files.
 This option enables or disables the user's overall ability to insert calc methods.
 Within individual templates/plan files, calc method controls can be used to further control which calc methods can be inserted and where they can be inserted.
-It is valid to select this option even if the user has No Access or Read Only access to plan files, if the user's access will be elevated by process management or combined with another permission set.
+It is valid to select this option even if the user has No Access or Read Only access to plan files, if the user's access will be elevated by a plan file process or combined with another permission set.
 It is also valid to insert calc methods in read-only plan files when using form-enabled plan files.
 NOTE: This setting does not apply if the user has been granted the Manage Calc Methods permission.
 Users with this permission can perform any calc method action in any plan file that they have access to within the file group.